About Priority Digital Health

 All personal data is stored securely in accordance with the principles of the EU Regulation 2016/679 (the"GDPR"), ("UK GDPR") the Data Protection Act 2018, and any successor legislation or other directly applicable EU regulation relating to data protection and privacy for as long as, and to the extent that, EU law has legal effect in the UK.

-You do so in a fair and legal manner;
+We do so in a fair and legal manner;

 We use your data to provide the best possible products and services to you.
 This includes: